 • Medical records that include diagnosis and a signature from a clinician.

-• Information from a medical professional detailing the short-term impact of the condition and how long it is likely to persist.
+• Information from a campus athletic trainer, student health services professional, or medical professional detailing the short-term impact of the condition and how long it is likely to persist.

 • Special note for concussions -- Should the condition persist longer than anticipated, additional and updated documentation may be requested.
 DSS reserves the right to request additional information in order to support specific accommodations.